Presentations

 Title Topic Audience Length

-Introduction to Proofreading Learn the fundamentals of becoming a good proofreader, including what a proofreader must look for in the manuscript and possible errors that an editor might not review.
+Introduction to Proofreading Learn the fundamentals of becoming a good proofreader, including what a proofreader must look for in the manuscript and how to proofread in multiple rounds.
 What are the differences between proofreading and editing?
 When does proofreading occur in the publishing process?
-Writers, publishers, proofreaders, and editors Flexible
+Writers, publishers, proofreaders, and editors 4 hours

 PRESENTATIONS ON WRITING